fullsnack-DEV/MovieSeatBookingApp/README.md

  Dribble post Link : https://dribbble.com/shots/15258922-Cinema-App-P2

- Applicattion is build using Expo
+ Application is build using Expo

  In the Project I Have Fetched the IMDB API  to display the Movies.

- Festures:
+ Features:

  1 > Filter the movies on the basis of genres.